 An adjustment to your alternator belt is a relatively simple fix and will not cost too much.

 Keep in mind that unless your alternator belt is brand new without any signs of wear, it may be a better idea to go ahead and replace it.
-This will prevent you from experiencing alternator belt issues in the near future and will take care of the existing problem of the belt slipping off at the same time.
+This will prevent you from experiencing alternator belt issues shortly and will take care of the existing problem of the belt slipping off at the same time.

 Alternator Belt Replacement